Expert Customer Support

 For building entrances exposed to dirt and moisture:

 Where staff and visitors enter from outdoor or operational areas, you need mats that scrape off stubborn debris and absorb moisture before it reaches internal floors.
 A robust scraper mat with a textured surface and strong backing is ideal.
-Our Site Cabin Mat is designed for this type of environment, providing heavy-duty scraping performance and helping to protect internal floors in offices, welfare cabins, and control rooms.
+First Mats' Site Cabin Mat is designed for this type of environment, providing heavy-duty scraping performance and helping to protect internal floors in offices, welfare cabins, and control rooms.

 For high-traffic external and internal thresholds:

-Busy doorways that see continuous traffic throughout the day require thicker, more durable mats that can handle repeated use without breaking down.
 The Heavy-Duty Entrance Mats range offers options designed specifically to capture dirt and moisture from heavy foot traffic, helping to maintain cleaner, safer entrance areas across the site.

 Walkway Matting for High-Traffic Routes